pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): Yes
 - Type: Boolean
-- Default value: `OFF`
+- Default value: `ON`
-- This variable controls whether Index Join is supported when the inner table has `Selection` or `Projection` operators on it.
+- This variable controls whether Index Join is supported when the inner table has `Selection`, `Aggregation`, or `Projection` operators on it.
 The default value `OFF` means that Index Join is not supported in this scenario.
+    - The default value of this variable changes from `OFF` to `ON` starting from v8.4.0.
+    - If your cluster is upgraded from an earlier version smaller than v7.0.0, the default value of `tidb_enable_inl_join_inner_multi_pattern` will be `OFF`.

 ### tidb_enable_ordered_result_mode